SamaMansour/my-portfolio/README.md

 # my-portfolio
 portfolio for pwc

-## My Portfolio
-This is a basic html css js prortfolio with contact form connected to mail (It is not deployed)
+# How to install & Run your project

+1. Install node_modules `npm install`

-## To run json server locally (installed locally)
+2. To run json server locally (installed locally)
-npx json-server server.json
+`npx json-server server.json`

+3. To use eslint `npx eslint file.js --fix`